Sandbox

 The Events Feed provides detailed information about the updates received for the asset:

-• A record of actions performed on the asset.
+• A record of state changes performed on the asset via the Sandbox UI.

 This ensures you can associate every modification with its associated webhook.